CA-SBR-3186

 CA-SBR-3186 is an archaeological site located in the central Mojave Desert in San Bernardino County, California.
-The site, which is located on an alluvial fan on the north side of the Soda Mountains, includes 174 cairns.
+The site, which is situated on an alluvial fan on the north side of the Soda Mountains, includes 174 cairns.
 The cairns are approximately 12 cm tall and 1 m across, making them relatively small compared to similar formations.
 The cairns are estimated to have been built in the late prehistoric period due to the site's relative lack of aging.
-Archaeologists have speculated that indigenous peoples built the cairns as a method of controlling water flows.
+Archaeologists have speculated that indigenous peoples built the cairns to control water flows.

 The site was added to the National Register of Historic Places on February 10, 1981.